 Helping in School

 We value any help which you can give at school, whether it be working with children in the classroom or helping ‘behind the scenes’.
 Any such help you give not only benefits the school in general, it also benefits your own child.
 It shows your child that you value the school, are part of the school community and are interested in what is happening.
 These positive feelings will rub off on your own child.
-If you would like to help at any time, either regularly or on an occasional basis, please contact your child’s teacher, or the head teacher.
+If you would like to help at any time, either regularly or on an occasional basis, please contact your child’s teacher, or the head of school.

 Role of the Parent